Lost and found dogs and cats

 During office hours

-Report it to us immediately on8416 6333.
-An authorised officer will collect the dog and return the dog to their owner or impound the dog at an approved facility for suitable care until the owner can be located.
-Do not remove any identification
+Report it to us immediately on 8416 6333.
+An authorised officer will collect the dog and return it to their owner or impound it at an approved facility for suitable care until the owner can be located.
+Do not remove any identification.

 Outside of office hours

-Report it to us on 8416 6333.
+If the dog can be securely confined within West Torrens (our council area), report it to us on 8416 6333.
 Council's afterhours service line will answer and direct your enquiry through to the appropriate channel.
+Dogs that are found outside of West Torrens should be reported to the relevant council it was found in.

 Abandoned animals